Swindon Town F.C.: Hooliganism

 The Swindon Advertiser reported that "The area was packed with Christmas shoppers, who watched in horror as pub windows were smashed and fans traded insults."

 On 16 December 2006, Swindon recorded one of their highest attendances of the season: 10,010 at a home win against rivals Bristol Rovers.
 The game was marred by supporter trouble which resulted in 11 arrests and saw an area of seating in the Arkell's Stand damaged, with the Western Daily Press reporting that "the incident [...] ended with damage to 60 seats after they were used as missiles between opposing fans".
-On the day of the return game in Bristol, twenty Rovers fans attacked a number of Swindon supporters with baseball bats at a local pub.
+On the day of the return game in Bristol, 20 Rovers fans attacked a number of Swindon supporters with baseball bats at a local pub.

-Nick Lowles, author of Hooligans 2: The M–Z of Britain's Football Hooligan Gangs, has said "If you look at Swindon, the police have been very proactive in the last five years in terms of stopping hooliganism".
+Nick Lowles, author of Hooligans 2: The M–Z of Britain's Football Hooligan Gangs, said: "If you look at Swindon, the police have been very proactive in the last five years in terms of stopping hooliganism".

-Swindon Town has imposed Banning Orders on those supporters who cause disruption, criminal damage or are violent when attending games.
+Swindon Town has imposed banning orders on those supporters who cause disruption, criminal damage or are violent when attending games.
 There were 29 banning orders in place in 2006, which was an increase from a total of 11 in 2005.
 The increase in banning orders has resulted in a reduction of arrests at games, with only 22 people being arrested attending games in 2005–06 compared to 39 arrests in 2004–05.
 Of the 22 arrests in 2005–06; 11 were for Public Disorder, five for violent disorder and the rest were made up of offences relating to missile throwing, racist chanting, pitch invasion, alcohol-related offences and one incident of being in possession of an offensive weapon.
 33 Swindon fans were also banned from travelling to the 2006 FIFA World Cup.
 In 2013, 10 Swindon fans were charged with violent disorder following an incident outside the Royal Oak pub in Brentford before the club's League 1 play-off semi-final defeat.

 On 23 November 2013 a Swindon fan was arrested after running onto the pitch and punching Leyton Orient's goalkeeper, Jamie Jones.

+On 10 October 2023, Swindon Town met rivals Reading in an EFL Trophy game for their first competitive fixture in over 21 years.
+After the game, fighting broke out between the two sets of fans, leading to four arrests by the Thames Valley Police.